Can I Change My Name When I Apply for U.S. Citizenship?

 If you have been wanting to change your name—whether your first name, last name (surname) or both—applying to become a naturalized U.S. citizen on Form N-400 offers you a possible way to do so.

-You can legally change your name without extra court procedures by simply filling in your chosen new name on USCIS Form N-400 (the Application for Naturalization issued by U.S. Citizenship and Immigration Services, or USCIS).
-Part 2, Question 4 of Form N-400 is specifically meant for this purpose.
+A permanent resident can legally change their name by simply filling in their chosen new name on USCIS Form N-400 (the Application for Naturalization issued by U.S. Citizenship and Immigration Services, or USCIS).
+Don't miss Part 2, Question 3 of Form N-400 (referring to the 1/20/2025 version), which is specifically meant for this purpose.

-There is one catch.
-This name-change service is available only through USCIS offices where the swearing-in (oath) ceremonies are held in a courtroom and presided over by a judge, not a USCIS officer.
+There is one catch to this name-change opportunity.
+This name-change service is available only through USCIS offices where swearing-in (oath) ceremonies are held in a courtroom and presided over by a judge, not a USCIS officer.
 Only a judge has the authority to grant your name change at the swearing-in or oath ceremony.

 In other regions, the swearing-in ceremonies are routinely held at a USCIS office—sometimes right after the naturalization interview.
 In such a case, your request for a name change on Form N-400 cannot be acted upon.
-You will need to follow the name change procedures provided under your state's law, which most likely involve filing a name change petition with the state court.
-After the court grants your name change, and assuming you have already become a U.S. citizen, you will need to apply to USCIS for a new certificate of naturalization, using USCIS Form N-565.
+If you're still interested in a name change, you will need to follow the procedures provided under your state’s law, briefly described below.

-Note that there are legal restrictions on what you can change your name to.
+Note that in the United States, there are legal restrictions on what someone can change your name to.
 The judge will not approve your name change request in the following types of circumstance:

 • You want to change your name for fraudulent reasons, such as to escape capture for a crime or to avoid paying a debt.

-• Your new name interferes with someone else's right to a name, particularly that of a famous person, such as Barack Obama, Brad Pitt, or Kim Kardashian, or of a company, such as Charles Schwab or Berkshire Hathaway.
+• Your new name would interfere with someone else’s right to the name, particularly that of a famous person, such as Barack Obama, Taylor Swift, or Jackie Chan, or of a company, such as Charles Schwab, Cracker Barrel, or Berkshire Hathaway.

 • Your name is threatening, obscene, or likely to incite violence.
-"Kick U. Down," for example, is not likely to be allowed.
+"Kick U. Down" or "Armed N. Dangerous," for example, are not likely to be allowed.

 NEED IMMIGRATION HELP ?